Gas and electricity standing charges explained

 You’ll see two main charges on your energy bill:

-Standing charge – a fixed daily charge you pay in addition to the unit rate regardless of how much gas or electricity you use to cover the cost of being connected to the energy network.
-Like line rental for energy.
+A fixed daily charge you pay in addition to the unit rate regardless of how much gas or electricity you use to cover the cost of being connected to the energy network.
+It’s the cost of having a gas or electricity supply, like line rental for energy.

-Ofgem’s reason for having separate standing charges is to distribute the amounts evenly across all of us.
-If the costs that make up the standing charges were added to gas and electricity unit rates, it could lead to vulnerable households paying proportionately higher energy costs.
+Ofgem’s reason for having separate standing charges is to distribute the amounts evenly across all energy suppliers.

 How much is the standing charge for electricity and gas?